yangfangs/physpetools/docs/docs/usage.md

 ## iview

-PhySpeTree provide annotating tree by iTol use iview module.
+PhySpeTree provides the `iview` module to annotate taxonomic information of output trees and to generate configure files linked to iTOL.
 Users can use iview command to color tree range by kingdom, phylum, class or order. the range annotated files can used in [iTol](http://itol.embl.de/), iTol is a very popular online tool for the display, annotation and management of phylogenetic trees.
 More detail with of iTol in [iTol help](http://itol.embl.de/help.cgi)